trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ![proposal2](../images/ics20/daodao_proposal2.png)
 *Proposal 2 can be the following and should contain the parsed ICA_ADDR, found by querying the interchain account address.* The ICA_ADDR should also have some [funds to execute](#paying-for-fees) and have the proper [permissions](#setting-permissions) set up

-:::tip use ICA_ADDR as a `sender` or any other field in an AutoTX and Trustless Hub will parse the to-be defined Interchain Account Address.
+:::tip write ICA_ADDR as a `sender` or any other field in an AutoTX and Trustless Hub will parse the to-be defined Interchain Account address.
 :::

 ### Sending funds

+Trigger fees, or 'AutoTx fees on Trustless Hub are paid from the funds sent in the ICS20 message.

-**On Trustless Hub**
+**Execution on Trustless Hub**

 If you want to execute messages locally on Trustless Hub, set `auto_tx["connection_id"]` to `""`.
-The funds sent with the ICS20 transfer will be used to pay for all execution fees.
+The funds sent with the ICS20 transfer will be used to pay for AutoTx fees.
+For local transactions there is no additional fee charged.

-**On Destination Chain**
+**With execution over IBC**

-The `destination_chain_address` should be funded with `destination chain`'s fee token to execute succesfully on `destination chain`.
+To execute triggers succesfully on `destination chain`, the `ICA` on the destination chain should be funded with `destination chain`'s fee token.
-This can be done by sending tokens directly on `destination chain` by a DAO member.
+Fees can be funded by directly sending tokens to the ICA on `destination chain` by a DAO member before the first execution starts. <!-- Fees can  granting the ICA to use fees from another account using a Feegrant. -->

 A trustless approach is available too.
 You can submit an additional proposal to send `MsgTransfer` to `destination_chain` with the `destination_chain_ica_address` as the receiver.